Skip to main content

 Paid early adopters in the first quarter

 Sortitt and Ping Up.
 Both came through outreach we built and ran.
+Modest traction, but real paying logos at pre-seed.

 How the partnership works